 So, rather than waste calories foraging over a large area, hummingbirds conserve energy by utilizing flower clusters.
 This further optimizes the payoff from nectar’s rich sugar content.

-Nectar Drove the Evolution of Hummingbirds
+Nectar Shaped the Evolution of Hummingbirds

 Useful Links: